 Name Current Position Business Experience Age Executive Officer Since Lynn M. Bamford Chair and Chief Executive Officer Chair of the Board of Directors since May 5, 2022 and Chief Executive Officer of the Corporation since January 1, 2021.
 She also formerly held the title of President of the Corporation from January 1, 2021 to May 5, 2022.
 Prior to this, she served as President of the former Defense and Power segments of the Corporation from January 2020.
 She also served as Senior Vice President and General Manager of the Company's Defense Solutions and Nuclear divisions from 2018, and Senior Vice President and General Manager of the Defense Solutions division from 2013.
 She has held various leadership positions in the Corporation since 2004.
 She has been a Director of the Corporation since January 1, 2021.
-59 2021 Kevin M. Rayment Vice President and Chief Operating Officer Vice President and Chief Operating Officer of the Corporation since April 1, 2021.
+60 2021 K. Christopher Farkas Vice President and Chief Financial Officer Vice President and Chief Financial Officer of the Corporation since May 2020.
+Prior to this, he served as Vice President of Finance from December 2017 and served as Vice President and Corporate Controller of the Corporation from September 2014.
+He also served as Assistant Corporate Controller of the Corporation from May 2009.
+55 2014 Kevin M. Rayment Vice President and Chief Operating Officer Vice President and Chief Operating Officer of the Corporation since April 1, 2021.
 Prior to this, he served as President of the Aerospace & Industrial segment (f/k/a Commercial/Industrial) of the Corporation from January 2020.
 He has held various leadership positions in the Corporation since 2004.
-53 2021 K. Christopher Farkas Vice President and Chief Financial Officer Vice President and Chief Financial Officer of the Corporation since May 2020.
-Prior to this, he served as Vice President of Finance from December 2017 and served as Vice President and Corporate Controller of the Corporation from September 2014.
-He also served as Assistant Corporate Controller of the Corporation from May 2009.
-54 2014 Paul J. Ferdenzi Vice President, General Counsel, and Corporate Secretary Vice President, General Counsel, and Corporate Secretary of the Corporation since March 2014.
+54 2021 Paul J. Ferdenzi Vice President, General Counsel, and Corporate Secretary Vice President, General Counsel, and Corporate Secretary of the Corporation since March 2014.
 Prior to this, he served as Vice President of Human Resources of the Corporation from November 2011 and also served as Associate General Counsel and Assistant Secretary of the Corporation from June 1999 and May 2001, respectively.
-55 2011 Robert F. Freda Vice President and Treasurer Vice President and Treasurer of the Corporation since January 2021.
+56 2011 Robert F. Freda Vice President and Treasurer Vice President and Treasurer of the Corporation since January 2021.
 Prior to this, he served as Assistant Corporate Controller of the Corporation from June 2017 and also served as Director of Finance from September 2006.
-55 2021 Gary A. Ogilby Vice President and Corporate Controller Vice President and Corporate Controller of the Corporation since May 2020.
+56 2021 Gary A. Ogilby Vice President and Corporate Controller Vice President and Corporate Controller of the Corporation since May 2020.
 Prior to this, he served as Vice President of Finance and Administration of the Company's Surface Technologies division from November 2016.
 He also served as Assistant Corporate Controller of the Corporation from 2014.
-41 2020 John C. Watts Vice President of Strategy and Corporate Development Vice President of Strategy and Corporate Development of the Corporation since May 2022.
-Prior to this, he served as Vice President of Strategy and Communications of the Corporation from April 2015, and as Director and Vice President of Business Development from 2006.
-53 2022
+42 2020 John C. Watts Vice President of Strategy and Corporate Development Vice President of Strategy and Corporate Development of the Corporation since May 2022.
+Prior to this, he served as Vice President of Strategy and Communications of the Corporation from April 2015, and as Director and Vice President of Business Development for the Corporation's former Controls division from 2006.
+54 2022